JBlitzar/myrust/primes/README.md

 Each round has a $\frac{1}{4}$ probability of returning a false positive result (see the ScienceDirect resource, or the "Accuracy" section of the wikipedia article).
 Since we can run arbitrarily many independent rounds, the probability of false positives as a whole drops to zero at a rate of $4^{-k}$.

-One consideration is that we're going to run this several times, so we have to be careful with our confidence (see https://xkcd.com/882/).
+One consideration is that we're going to run this several times, so we have to be careful with our confidence (see https://xkcd.com/882/ ).
 In the end, $4^{-k}$ is quite fast.
 Modern production systems use forty rounds.
-I've found that using just ten rounds is fine.
+I've found that using just ten rounds is fine. $4^{-10}$ is a very small number and $4^{-40}$ even smaller.
+If you ran forty-round Miller Rabin every millisecond, it would take 38 trillion years on average to get a false positive.
+For context, the universe is only 14 billion or so years old.
+Even just ten rounds gets you a million primes generated before you get a false positive.

 ### Implementation